kodethon/kodethon.github.io/_tutorials/ucd/lin177/intro.md

 programs easily without having to install any software on their computers which can often be challenging.

-Kodethon is a web application that supports editing and "running" Prolog programs.

 <h2 class="section-header">Getting Started</h2>

 <ol type="A">